MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/manage/integration-pack-for-virtual-machine-manager.md

     **set-executionpolicy remotesigned**

-For more information abouthow to configure the Windows PowerShell execution policy, see [Set-ExecutionPolicy](http://go.microsoft.com/fwlink/?linkID=113394) in the Microsoft TechNet Library.
+For more information about how to configure the Windows PowerShell execution policy, see [Set-ExecutionPolicy](http://go.microsoft.com/fwlink/?linkID=113394) in the Microsoft TechNet Library.

 ### Windows PowerShell Remote Connection Quota